MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 Each group represents a service provided by Azure, and the subgroups divide commands for these services into logical groupings.

 To search for commands, use [az find](/cli/azure/index#az_find).
-For example, to search for command name containing `secret`:
+For example, to search for command names containing `secret`, use the following command.

 ```azurecli
 az find -q secret
 ```

-The `find` command can be slow, so to list commands within a specific group, the `--help` argument may be the better choice.
-For example, when working with Network Security Groups (NSGs), you can find the available NSG subgroups and commands.
+The `find` command can be slow, so to list commands within a specific group, the `--help` argument may be a better choice.
+For example, when working with Network Security Groups (NSGs) you can find the available NSG subgroups and commands.

 ```azurecli